cohesity/cohesity_sdk/docs/UserApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with cohesity_sdk.ApiClient(configuration) as api_client:
+with cohesity_sdk.cluster.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = cohesity_sdk.UserApi(api_client)
+    api_instance = cohesity_sdk.cluster.UserApi(api_client)
-    body = cohesity_sdk.DeleteUsersRequest() # DeleteUsersRequest | If the Cohesity user was created against an Active Directory/IdP user, the referenced principal user on the Active Directory/IdP domain is NOT deleted.
+    body = cohesity_sdk.cluster.DeleteUsersRequest() # DeleteUsersRequest | If the Cohesity user was created against an Active Directory/IdP user, the referenced principal user on the Active Directory/IdP domain is NOT deleted.
 Only the user on the Cohesity Cluster is deleted.

     try:
         # Delete one or more Cohesity users.